ricardovaltierra/weather-app/README.md

 ## About The Project

-Microverse WeatherApp Project for applying Asynchronous JS &amp; API
+A mobile-first weather app with the use of AerisWeather API service allowing users to make queries via Algolia Places about forecast on F° || C°.

-Mobile-first small aplication to make queries about weather selected by any place inserted into the search box.
+Developed on Asynchronous JS functions &amp; API services basis.

 ## Preview
 ### Insert a place to look for weather